Why vegan is important for your skin - even if you're not vegan - EMANI

 Eating a whole food plant-based diet can help psoriasis sufferers because it is naturally low in inflammatory foods, says dietician Deirdre Earls, RD, LD.
 She was once hospitalized with psoriasis as a child, but switching to a plant-based diet helped her manage the condition effectively.

 She told Everyday Health, “I drastically changed my diet.
-I took all of the diet coke, all of the ultra-processed stuff out, and then I replaced it with simple, whole, mostly plant-based foods.
+I removed diet coke and ultra-processed items, replacing them with simple, mostly plant-based whole foods.
 Within six months, my skin had cleared.”
 She added, “psoriasis is an inflammatory condition, so anything you can do to cut down on inflammation should help.”

 “I love a healthy life and try to eat as plant-based as possible and drink sea moss smoothies,” she said, adding that she also tries to keep her stress levels to a minimum.
 “I hope my story can help anyone else with an autoimmune disease feel confident that there is light at the end of the tunnel.”